 Durability

 The durability of mountain bike saddles is an important yet subtle metric to consider.
-In general, most models offer a similar level of durability, assuming you never crash and are gentle with your bike transportation.
-Since crashes and rough transit do happen, many manufacturers of mountain bike saddles have tried to negate the impacts of said crashes by incorporating abrasion-resistant materials in key places.
-The most common places for your bike saddle to impact the ground in the event of a crash are on the wings or the tail, and the highest-scoring saddles in our durability metric have abrasion-resistant materials sewn in to protect them from potential damage.
+In general, most models offer a similar level of durability, provided you never crash and handle your bike with care.
+Since crashes and rough transit do happen, many manufacturers of mountain bike saddles have sought to mitigate their effects by incorporating abrasion-resistant materials in key areas.
+The most common places for your bike saddle to impact the ground in a crash are on the wings or the tail, and the highest-scoring saddles in our durability metric have abrasion-resistant materials sewn in to protect them from potential damage.
 Outside of the material itself, durability is also impacted by how that material is attached to the saddle - some brands use methods such as stapling, while others use more refined techniques such as vacuum sealing.

-Both of the WTB saddles in our test selection, the Volt Chromoly and the Koda Titanium, have the same microfiber seat material with a protective layer of abrasion-resistant material stitched on the outer parts of the tail on both sides.
-This material has taken its share of hits, and one of our testers has a two-season-old Volt that has seen plenty of hard crashes and has held up impressively well.
+Both of the WTB saddles in our test selection, the Volt and the Koda, have the same microfiber seat material, but the Volt Titanium lacks the abrasion-resistant material stitched on the outer parts of the tail on both sides.
+This material has taken its share of hits, and one of our testers has a two-season-old Koda that has seen plenty of hard crashes and has held up impressively well.

 Weight

-The weight of a saddle is the least subjective of all the metrics we rated for mountain bike saddles.
+The weight of a saddle is the least subjective metric we rated for mountain bike saddles.
 In cycling, everything is subject to weight scrutiny, and saddles are no exception; in general, lighter is considered better.
 A mountain bike is the sum of its parts, and saving a few grams anywhere you can will help to keep that overall weight down.
-A saddle is an easy (and often less expensive) place to make some weight savings.
+A saddle is an easy (and often less expensive) place to save weight.

-To measure this, we weighed each saddle on our trusty digital scale to determine the item's weight.
-Please bear in mind that these weights represent only the model tested.
-Most of the saddles we tested come in a range of constructions and corresponding price points that may affect their weight.
+To measure this, we weighed each saddle on our trusty digital scale.
+Please note that these weights pertain only to the model tested.
+Most of the saddles we tested come in a range of constructions and price points, which may affect their weight.

 Conclusion